Eduardo Torres-Dulce: Biography

-Attorney General of the State
+Prosecutor General of the State

-He was named Attorney General on 27 December 2011 by Mariano Rajoy's Government, and took office on 30th.
+He was named Prosecutor General on 27 December 2011 by Mariano Rajoy's Government, and took office on 30th.

-On 18 December 2014 he resigned as General State Attorney alleging personal motives, although some sources pointed to discrepancies with the Spanish government to enter into the independence of the fiscal ministry.
-The last episode at the head of the Attorney General was the complaint filed against Artur Mas, Joana Ortega and Irene Rigau for the Catalan self-determination referendum of 9 November, while the Attorney General of Catalonia, José María Romero de Tejada, as well as the rest of Catalan prosecutors they did not see inculpatory indications.
+On 18 December 2014 he resigned as Prosecutor General of the State alleging personal motives, although some sources pointed to discrepancies with the Spanish government to enter into the independence of the fiscal ministry.
+The last episode at the head of the Prosecutor General was the complaint filed against Artur Mas, Joana Ortega and Irene Rigau for the Catalan self-determination referendum of 9 November, while the Superior Prosecutor of Catalonia, José María Romero de Tejada, as well as the rest of Catalan prosecutors they did not see inculpatory indications.

 In August 2015, the Spanish government authorizes the former general prosecutor of the State to join the Garrigues Advocats office, without respecting the two-year period of incompatibilities contemplated by the law after the termination of high positions.